ringcentral/engage-voice-api-docs/docs/basics/uris.md

 ## Methods

-In the Engage Voice API, as in any REST API, the resources are accessible by standard HTTP methods: GET, POST, PUT and DELETE.
+In the RingCX API, as in any REST API, the resources are accessible by standard HTTP methods: GET, POST, PUT and DELETE.
 These methods form a uniform CRUD interface expanded as "create, retrieve, update and delete".

 | Method | Description |
 |--------|-------------|